Extremaduran Army: History

 The Extremaduran Army was established in the fall 1937 as a detached formation of the Southern Army (Ejército del Sur) after its disbandment.
 It was initially led by Lt.
 Colonel Joaquín Pérez Salas as Commander in Chief, who would be soon replaced by Colonel Ricardo Burillo.
 The general headquarters were in the town of Almadén.

 In July 1938 during the Battle of Mérida pocket the Extremaduran Army suffered heavy losses in human lives and materiel at the hands of the rebel armies.
 The battle included a swift and well-coordinated pincer movement from the south and from the north.
 Some historians consider that the long lulls of inactivity at the Extremaduran front had left the troops ill-prepared for such a major attack.
 Having led the army during the debacle, Colonel Burillo was replaced by Colonel Adolfo Prada Vaquero who was able to somehow regroup the shattered Extremaduran Army and put somewhat of a halt to the Francoist offensive.
-General Antonio Escobar Huerta took over the command towards the end of 1938.
+General Antonio Escobar Huertas took over the command towards the end of 1938.

 In January 1939 the Extremaduran Army launched a belated offensive with the Battle of Valsequillo, also known as "Battle of Peñarroya", in the Córdoba-Extremadura front.
 At the beginning the battle spelt some success for the loyalist side, but it turned to failure after a few weeks of unfruitful combats.
 Finally, the Extremaduran Army was disbanded in March 1939 owing to the end of the war and the surrender of the Spanish Republic.